RongjiangWang/QSSP_2024/README.md

 References

 Wang, R., S. Heimann, Y. Zhang, H. Wang, and T. Dahm (2017).
 Complete synthetic seismograms based on a spherical self-gravitating Earth model with an atmos-phere-ocean-mantle-core structure.
 Geophysical Journal International, doi: 10.1093/gji/ggx259.

+Wang, R., and H. Wang (2007), A fast converging and anti-aliasing algorithm for Green’s functions in terms of spherical or cylindrical harmonics, Geophysical Journal International, doi: 10.1111/j.1365-246X.2007.03385.x.